Erivedge 150 mg hard capsules

 Duration of treatment

-In clinical trials, treatment with Erivedge was continued until disease progression or until unacceptable toxicity.
+In clinical studies, treatment with Erivedge was continued until disease progression or until unacceptable toxicity.
 Treatment interruptions of up to 4 weeks were allowed based on individual tolerability.

 Benefit of continued treatment should be regularly assessed, with the optimal duration of therapy varying for each individual patient.